Updated for 2013 Season

 Entry Gates 2 (Varsity Plaza), 4 (Champions Plaza) and 8 (Wolverine Plaza) are ADA accessible entrances into Michigan Stadium.
 In addition, guests with a disability may use the Premium Seat Entrances to access the stadium and elevators to the different concourses of the stadium.
 The east side entry is located at the Jack Roth Stadium Club entrance off the Blue Lot Parking Area (just north of Gate 1 and the football tunnel).
 The west side entries, located off of Main Street, are in the Ross Tower lobby (northwest tower) just south of Gate 8, and the Levine Tower lobby (southwest tower) just north of Gate 4.

 Michigan Stadium elevators may be used by guests with a disability to access the different areas of the stadium.
 Please see the Stadium Map for locations of these elevator lobbies.

-The Public Will Call ticket window is located inside Crisler Center near Gate 2 off of Stadium Boulevard and is on an accessible path.
+The Public Will Call ticket window is located inside the Northeast Entry of Crisler Center off the Blue Lot and opens 2.5 hours prior to kickoff.
 The accessible Student Will Call ticket window may be reached by entering Gate 8 (Wolverine Plaza) of Michigan Stadium, where guests will then be escorted to the Guest Services location inside the stadium.
-Both Will Call windows open at 2.5 hours prior to kick-off and remain open until the start of the 3rd quarter.
+The Student Will Call Window opens four hours before kickoff.
+Both Will Call windows remain open until the start of the third quarter.